snowplow-archive/snowplow.github.com/_posts/2016-08-29-snowplow-android-tracker-0.6.0-released-with-automatic-crash-tracking.md

 );
 {% endhighlight %}

+__Warning__: In past releases the `mobile_context` was included by attaching a Subject with an application context object.
+However from 0.6.x we have changed this to be an explicit option in the Tracker builder.
+We believe this provides much better clarity and control over what is actually attached to your event as it leaves the Tracker.
+To ensure consistent behaviour between 0.5.x and 0.6.x please ensure that your Tracker builder contains `mobileContext(true)` as indicated above.

 __Note__: if you are building your application for API 24+, you will need to manually request the geolocation manifest permissions for the Tracker.
 For sample code please see the [technical documentation](https://github.com/snowplow/snowplow/wiki/Android-Tracker#322-geolocation_context).

 `Unstructured` events are now called `SelfDescribing` events, to reflect the fact that these events are in fact well-structured using JSON Schema.
 This is a breaking naming change and will need to be updated within your application